Netherlands - Generic Functions for data exchange Implementation Guide

 Relations between the actors

-Vendors get authorized by care organisations to act on their behalf.
-The care organisation's identity can be represented by one of the trusted Vendors.
+Vendors get authorized by care organizations to act on their behalf.
+The care organization's identity can be represented by one of the trusted Vendors.

 Use-cases